 Applications must include transcripts of all college work demonstrating a cumulative grade point average of 3.00 (on a 4.00 scale) in the last 60 hours of undergraduate work and in all graduate work.
-The College of Arts and Sciences uses a rolling admissions process.
-Apply online or visit the Graduate Admissions Web site for additional information.
+In addition, applicants are required to submit a statement of purpose and two letters of recommendation.

 Core (12 credit hours)

 - HPRM-570 Strategies for Weight Control (3) (3)

 - HPRM-610 Life Cycle Nutrition (3) (3)

 - HPRM-630 Nutrition Education Methods I (3) (3)